My life before marriage and family raising

 A more personal view from the inside of the reserve system will be recalled showing a lack of cultural progress through the first century of reserve life.
 I was a subjective observer growing up on the Alderville First Nation in southern Ontario with no conception of the invisible boundaries surrounding reserve life.
 It was a very happy childhood and adolescence.
 My grandfather gave his time, imparting his very extensive knowledge of the details of farming.
 To him the grass that grows, even the trees were concrete examples of how to enrich our lives.
 My grandmother, although an integral part of reserve life, took it upon herself to research and document our personal history and migration to Alderville.
 My father showed me all aspects of our culture, including trapping, hunting, and rice gathering but was disappointed that I showed no talent as a carpenter.
 My mother ceaselessly raised a decent family.
 Her First Nations crafts, as well as her char duties, were done with pride.

-Ted and I after returning from Camp Quin-Mo-Lac
+Ted and I after my return from Camp Quin-Mo-Lac

 There has been shown to be a lack of cultural progress through the first one hundred years of life on the reserve.
 I grew up on the Alderville First Nation in southern Ontario with a view that life outside the reserve was a foreign place.
 Traditional lore was passed down from my grandfather.
 He became what the early church was hoping the Indians of Alderville would become: i.e. farmers, hunters, and trades‑person.
 To water his crops, my grandfather learned the art of water witching.
 He taught me effective water witching.
 To find underground streams, he showed me a forked branch and said that a wooden dowsing fork must come from a tree bearing fruit with seeds.
 The well that they dug never ran out of water and was located dozens of metres away from my grandparent's house.
 He considered his front lawn a farm for dew worms.
 Well into his eighties, he got up in the pre‑dawn to pick dew worms selling each at the bargain price of a penny a worm to passing fishermen.
 My grandmother was involved in the early formation of the First Nations woman's Homemakers Association.
 This included the forming of quilting bees for use on the reserve.
 She taught Christian values at the local Sunday school, a duty which she took seriously.
 My Grandfather and Grandmother took on agricultural roles.
 They grew and raised potatoes, strawberries, raspberries, pigs, and chickens.
 They ate what they produced and sold the excess for profit.